Secure Crypto Phone

 As of 1 January 2010, approval has officially been withdrawn by the

-, but the PNVX phones remain Controlled Cryptographic Items (CCI) for
+, but the PNVX phone remains a Controlled Cryptographic Item (CCI) for

 the time being.
-Some units were still actively being used in 2012.
+Some units were still being used in an operational

-Philips PNVX phones were rather popular in The Netherlands and at NATO.
+Philips PNVX phones were rather popular in The Netherlands and with NATO.

 In order to have a better coverage on the international market,

-they were also sold as a rebadged product by some other manufacturers.
+they were also sold as a rebadged product by others.

 In Germany, the PNVX was sold by Siemens